nlmixrdevelopment/RxODE/README.md

 ### RxODE:

-RxODE supports 1-3 compartment models with gradients (using stan math's auto-differentiation) for superpositioning as well as with same equations as PKADVAN to allow time-varying covariates.
+RxODE supports 1-3 compartment models with gradients (using stan math's auto-differentiation).
+This currently uses the same equations as PKADVAN to allow time-varying covariates.

 RxODE can mix ODEs and solved systems